Adblockdude

 • Always Use a VPN: A VPN is crucial on public Wi-Fi to encrypt your internet traffic, as these networks are often unsecured and more susceptible to sniffing.

-• Avoid Sensitive Transactions: Refrain from conducting sensitive transactions like online banking or shopping on public Wi-Fi.
+• Avoid Sensitive Transactions: Refrain from conducting sensitive transactions on public Wi-Fi.

 • Turn Off Wi-Fi When Not in Use: To prevent automatic connections to potentially unsafe networks, turn off Wi-Fi on your devices when not in use.